rohankatakam/tracer/friday_may16_roadmap.md

 # Roadmap for Bug-to-Task-Graph Pipeline Implementation (Friday, May 16th)

-Given your time constraints and the desire to make meaningful progress by the end of today, I've structured this roadmap into a series of achievable tasks organized by component, with estimated time frames.
+Given your time constraints and the desire to make meaningful progress, I've structured this roadmap into a series of achievable tasks organized by component, with estimated time frames. **Note**: With the requested additions, completing all tasks will likely extend significantly beyond a single day.

 ## 1. Version Control (30-45 min)